Northwest Treasures ~ NorthwestRockAndFossil.com ~ firstname.lastname@example.org ~ 425-488-6848

 - Covers 29 United States national parks and monuments

-- 19 rock and mineral samples from the various areas studied, individually bagged and labeled (see pictures above)
+- 19 rock and fossil samples from the various areas studied, individually bagged and labeled (see pictures above)

 - Paperback, full color, 196 pages